sne-syn/basic-blog/src/markdown-pages/article.md

 Today, these two versions of the IP addresses are in simultaneous use.

 Transporting protocols

 When a post service or a delivery company sends a parcel, they validate an address.
 And might ask for clarification from a sender if the destination format doesn't follow the rules.
 But they don't care about a receiver name at this point.
 And even if the packaging is damaged and the delivery operators can see it just by looking at it, they will still proceed with the transportation process.
 Their responsibilities are fixed.

 A similar approach is used by IP protocol.
 Until the IP address is valid - the packet will be delivered from one network to another.
 And the protocol won't bother to check the quality of data or which program will receive it.
-But how does the Operation System of the computer knows what application is supposed to open the data?
+But how does the Operation System of the computer know what application is supposed to open the data?
 Why don't our emails appear in our Skype application?
 And how do the applications handle errors or compromised data?
 More advanced protocols supervise transportation responsibilities and take the delivery to the right application, check the data's integrity, discard it if it was compromised, and reassemble packets in the proper sequence making up the message.
 Let's overview where the necessary data sits and what are the transporting protocols.

 The receiving computer device gets a datagram packet with the source and destination IP addresses and some additional information required for routers to handle the delivery.

 (add image)
 Inside the IP payload, the information for an advanced protocol is located.
 One of the most straightforward transportation protocols is User Datagram Protocol or UDP.
 UDP has its own header that provides all the necessary information about the port number and a checksum.

 A port number specifies applications so that an arriving packet can be easily forwarded to the right program.
 For example, a packet for a web page will have a port number:80 for HTTP connection or:443 - for HTTPS.
 An email application will open a packet with a port number :25, Skype - :3478.

 (well-known ports image)

-The checksum allows to detect and discard the erroneous packet.
+The checksum allows the system to detect and discard the erroneous packet.
 The sender calculates a short checksum value, representing the data that is being sent.
 Let's imagine that we want to receive a package with this sequence of numbers in it: 3, 6, 4, 7.
 Before transmitting this message, the sender summed all the numbers and wrote "checksum: 20" in the UDP header.
 We receive and open the packet and see their numbers 3, 6, 4.
 Their sum is only 13, which is different from the packet's checksum information.
 If the sums are not equal, the receiver will reject the packet.

 Unfortunately, UDP doesn't offer any mechanism to fix the data or request a new copy.
 Also, a sending computer shoots the UDP packet off but has no confirmation if it ever gets to its destination.
 These properties sound unreliable, but some applications comply with this because UDP is also straightforward and fast.
 For example, Skype has to process chunks of data as quickly as possible to avoid delays in Skype calls.
 And if one of the packets is damaged or lost, it will just freeze the video or audio until it receives the next intact piece of data.

-When it's critically important to receive all pieces of the data, the Transmission Control Protocol (TCP) protocol comes to the rescue.
+When it's critically important to receive all pieces of the data, the Transmission Control Protocol (TCP) comes to the rescue.
 As well as UDP, it carries a port number and checksum in the header.
 But besides that, it has a fancier feature that makes the TCP highly reliable.

 Before starting data transmission, TCP requires sending a synchronise packet (SYN) to the computer device that requested data.
 If the SYN is received, an SYN/ACK (acknowledgement) will be sent back to a sender.
 Ultimately, if the original computer receives the SYN/ACK, a final ACK is sent.